-Specially made fridges can be more costly so don’t expect to get one for off grid use with any size to it for the $500 you can get a standard fridge for at a big box home improvement store.
+Specially made fridges can be more costly so don’t expect to get one for off-grid use with any size to it for the price you can get a standard fridge for at a big box home improvement store.

-Anything close to a small family size fridge is going to be more than double or possibly triple the cost, putting a new one in the range of a mid priced fridge.
-Part of the cost difference is shear volume as well.
-Mass produced fridges cost less per unit
+Anything close to a small family-size fridge is going to be more than double or possibly triple the cost, putting a new one in the range of a mid-priced fridge.
+Part of the cost difference is sheer volume as well.
+Mass-produced fridges cost less per unit

 This 10 cubic foot fridge and freezer is big enough for a family but it can be compared to an apartment size fridge so there is not going to be a lot of extra space to waste.

 You get about 2 weeks of use off of a full 20 lb propane.
 This fridge is said to burn 0.35 gallons per day.
 That is expensive refrigeration.
 I know propane prices can fluctuate but that is about $1.00 per day to run your fridge plus you have to have a way to get tanks filled and hauled out to your location.

 These prices are not considering any extra transport costs and time involved either.
 This is just the base cost of buying the propane at a dealer directly in a nonisolated area.

 The fridge does run off standard 110 volts though so the advantage is that you can run it off propane if electricity is not available.
 An inverter would be required to get the voltage up to 110 on a 12-volt system.
 I can see the advantage of having several options for powering your refrigerator in an off-grid situation.